 Real estate agents have long debated the value of open houses.
 Do they work?
 Are open houses worth an agent’s time?
 I have some pretty strong beliefs about the importance of an open house to an overall marketing campaign to sell my client’s homes.
 My thoughts:

-If your agent says open houses don’t work, well he’s wrong and you should consider looking for another agent.
-Statistically, six percent of houses actually sell to people who attended an open house – and to be frank, my stats are a lot higher.
-While 6% isn’t a a huge number, I’ve recently had 2 cases where Buyers attended my open house, spoke with me for 30 minutes about the home and came in with excellent offers (using their own real estate agent.).
-Point is: my job is to your house and I want every opportunity to do that.
-I want to expose it to as many people as possible, and I want the opportunity to tell anyone – even those using other agents – how great your home is.
+If your agent says open houses don’t work, well, he’s wrong and you should consider looking for another agent.
+Statistically, six percent of houses actually sell to people who attended an open house – and to be frank, our stats are a lot higher.
+While 6% isn’t a huge number, we’ve recently had 2 cases where Buyers attended our open houses, spoke with us about the home and came in with excellent offers (using their own real estate agent.).
+Point is: our job is to sell your house and we want every opportunity to do that.
+We want to expose it to as many people as possible, and want the opportunity to tell anyone – even those using other agents – how great your home is.

 Make sure your agent is actually trying to sell your house, not just any house.
 Unfortunately, many agents see open houses as an opportunity to find buyers who don’t have agents.
 In fact, I’ve seen agents who have actual print-outs of competitive listings, and are trying to sell those to the people who’ve come to see your home.
 Not cool.

 Make sure the agent hosting your open house knows your house or condo.
-Nothing worse than when the listing agent sends in someone who doesn’t know the property or neighbourhood they are supposed to be selling.
-Insist on your agent being present – or someone who they have pesonally taken through the property and can answer all the buyer’s questions.
+Nothing worse than when the listing agent sends someone from their office who doesn’t know the property or neighbourhood they are supposed to be selling.
+Insist on having someone who is familiar with your home host the open house so they can answer all the buyers’ questions.

 Make sure your house is ready – floors washed, beds made, litter box cleaned.
 No excuses, this is your opportunity to shine.
 And no, as the agent hosting your open house, I don’t want to wash your floors for you, though I have, and I will.
 It’s really that important.